paulobueno/java-basics/Notes/notes.md

 ## Method Overloading
 Inside a class, you can define many methods with equal name.
 To that work, all must have different parameter combinations, such as quantity, order and type.

+## Methods calls And Recursion
+Methods can call other methods or itself.
+When calling itself, the operation is named `recursion`.
+To successfully create a `recursion`, it have to have at least one base case and one recursion.
+The `base case` is necessary so you don't end up with an infinite recursion calls.

+## 2D, 3D, xD arrays
+2D arrays are also named `matrix`, where you can store values for columns and rows in the same object (array inside another array).
+The generalization of `matrix` (2D or more dimensions), is named `tensor`.
+This name has influenced the name of `tensorflow`, a library that make `matrix` computation efficient.